andrew-rosca/etrade-report/README.md

 ## Troubleshooting

+### "Python not found" Error

+If you get a "command not found" error when running `python3`:
+- **macOS/Linux**: Try `python` instead of `python3`
+- **Windows**: Use `python` instead of `python3`
+- Make sure Python is installed and added to your system PATH

+### Virtual Environment Issues

+**Virtual environment won't activate:**
+- **macOS/Linux**: Make sure you're using `source venv/bin/activate`
+- **Windows**: Use `venv\Scripts\activate` (not `source`)
+- **Windows PowerShell**: You may need to run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` first

+**"No virtual environment found" when running dashboard.sh:**
+- Create a virtual environment first: `python3 -m venv venv`
+- Or skip the virtual environment requirement by editing `dashboard.sh`

 ### Authentication Issues

+**"Failed to authenticate" error:**
-- Ensure your API credentials are correct in `.env`
+- Double-check your API credentials in `.env` are correct (no extra spaces)
-- Browser should auto-open; if not, copy/paste the URL manually
-- Tokens are cached for up to 12 hours
+- Make sure you're using the right keys (sandbox vs production)
+- Verify your E*TRADE account has API access enabled

+**Browser doesn't open automatically:**
+- The URL will still be printed in the terminal
+- Copy and paste it into your browser manually

+**Tokens expired:**
-- If tokens expire, dashboard will prompt for re-authentication
+- Simply re-run the dashboard - it will automatically prompt for re-authentication
+- Token expiration is normal after several hours of inactivity

 ### Dashboard Won't Load

+**"Streamlit not found" error:**
-- Ensure Streamlit is installed: `pip install streamlit`
+- Make sure you've installed dependencies: `pip install -r requirements.txt`
-- Check if port 8501 is available
+- Verify your virtual environment is activated (look for `(venv)` in terminal)

+**Port 8501 already in use:**
+- Another instance might be running - close it first
-- Try running: `streamlit run dashboard.py --server.port 8502`
+- Or use a different port: `streamlit run dashboard.py --server.port 8502`

-### Missing Positions
+### Missing or Incorrect Data

+**Some positions are missing:**
-- Check the `min_position_value` setting in config.yml
+- Check the `min_position_value` setting in `config.yml` - positions below this value are hidden
-- Verify positions have positive quantities
+- Verify positions have positive quantities (short positions may not show)

+**"Unassigned" bucket shows positions:**
+- This is normal!
+Add those ticker symbols to your `config.yml` under the appropriate bucket
+- Use the ticker symbol exactly as it appears in E*TRADE

 ### Configuration Errors

+**"Error loading config.yml":**
-- Validate YAML syntax in config.yml
+- Check YAML syntax - indentation matters!
+Use spaces, not tabs
-- Ensure all required sections are present
+- Make sure all bucket names and symbols are properly formatted
-- Check symbol formatting (should match E*TRADE symbols exactly)
+- Ensure the file is saved as `config.yml` (not `.txt`)

 ## Security Notes